bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% endsi_step %}
 {% si_step mount the motors %}
-Push the four motors into the motor mounts.
-You will need some force to insert them.
-If it is difficult doing it as in the video try putting the motor can towards a table edge and press on the mount.
-However, don’t press on the motor axis while inserting them as it might damage the motor.
-The motor should be inserted all the way to the stop in the mount.
+Position the motor above the mounting holes, the motor cable should run along the arm.
+Use 3 black screws in the corner holes of the motor to fasten it.
+There is a screwdriver in the kit you can use to fasten it.
 {% tutorialVideo /videos/screwing_motors.mp4 %}

 Attach the motor cables to their connectors and twist the wire 180 degrees to attach to the connector.